DataDog/documentation/content/en/security/cloud_security_management/_index.md

 ## Track your organization's health

-Available for [CSM Misconfigurations][2] and CSM Identities, the posture and identity health scores help you track your organization's overall health.
+Available for [CSM Misconfigurations][2] and CSM Identity Risks, the posture and identity health scores help you track your organization's overall health.

-- **Posture score**: The percentage of your environment that satisfies all of your active out-of-the-box cloud and infrastructure compliance rules.
+- **[Posture score][5]**: The percentage of your environment that satisfies all of your active out-of-the-box cloud and infrastructure compliance rules.
 - **Identity health score**: The percentage of your IAM resources that are configured securely.

 The scores automatically update as you resolve your organization's identity risk detections and security posture findings.
 Muting a finding or detection also removes it from the calculation of the score.

 **SCREENSHOT HERE**

-## Explore issues in-depth using explorers
+## Explore and remediate issues using explorers

+Use the Explorers page to review and remediate your organization's detections and findings.
+View detailed information about a resource, such as configuration, detection rules applied to the resource, and tags that provide additional context about who owns the resource and its location within your environment.

-Use the Explorers to ...
+Use the Explorers page to review and remediate your organization's detections and findings.
+View additional details on the side panel, including:

+- The detailed configuration of a resource.
+- The detection or compliance rules applied to the resource.
+- Tags applied to resource that provide additional context about who owns the resource and where it resides in your environment.
+- Descriptions and guidelines based on industry resources for remediating detections.
+- Use the time selector to explore your security configuration posture at any point in the past.
+- Fix in AWS console.

+{{< img src="security/cws/threats_explorer.png" alt="CSM Explorer page" width="100%">}}

 ## Next steps